Dhamma-Sobhana/gong/README.md

 Configured with device variable *ZONES* in balenaCloud dashboard.

 * all - Play everywhere.
-This should not be used in early mornings to not disturb neighbours by playing outside or waking up servers that are sleeping.
+This should not be used in early mornings to not disturb neighbours by playing outside or waking up staff that are sleeping.
-* accommodation - All the accommodation houses.
+* student-accommodation - Speakers in student accommodation houses.
 Should be played every time.
+* staff-accommodation - Speakers in staff accommodation houses.
+Should not be played in the early mornings.
 * outside - Speakers mounted on the outside of the main house and the Dhamma hall.
 Should not be played in early mornings.
-* servers - Speakers in the server house.
-Should not be played in the early mornings and preferably not when only students should meditate.

 ## Messages